 - 5.6 Extraction of hardrock (basalt, limestone and sandstone) is opencast and its production is important to the local economy.
-In total, there are 14 sites of hardrock extraction in the District, of which 12 sites are active in Fermanagh and 2 in Omagh. - 5.7 County Fermanagh is the largest producer of limestone in Northern Ireland accounting for 68% of total output, followed by County Tyrone with about 20%.
+In total, there are 22 sites of hardrock extraction in the District. - 5.7 County Fermanagh is the largest producer of limestone in Northern Ireland accounting for 68% of total output, followed by County Tyrone with about 20%.
 Limestones are commonly worked for construction aggregate and building stone.
 They are also valued for their chemical properties in applications such as cement manufacture, glass making, iron ore smelting, flue gas desulphurisation, as a soil conditioner, food supplement and white filler.
 Much of the limestone is produced as a building aggregate for use as coated stone or fill material but together with shale, high grade limestone is the principal raw material of Fermanagh's cement industry. - 5.8 County Tyrone has abundant resources of igneous and meta-igneous rocks suitable for crushed rock aggregate which is a key component of construction materials such as concrete and asphalt.
 County Fermanagh is the smallest producer of basalt and other igneous rock in Northern Ireland currently accounting for less than one per cent compared to Co.Tyrone's 15 per cent.
-In the Fermanagh-Omagh district, igneous rock quarries can be found at Carrickmore, Mountfield and Lack.
+In the Fermanagh-Omagh district, igneous rock quarries can be found at Carrickmore.
+Mountfield and Lack.